alt3/cakephp-validation-exposer/README.md

 1. Create a `ValidationExposer` object anywhere in your application
 2. Call the `rules()` method
-3. Present the returned array with validation information as you see fit
+3. Present the returned array with validation information any way you see fit

 ### API example